fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 - Bugfixes

-**How to upgrade**
+How to upgrade
+""""""""""""""

+**FlashMessage**

 FlashMessage VH now extends the the Fluid default one.
 No more :code:`h5` and :code:`p` tags, just some additional CSS classes for Bootstrap and the Fluid default :code:`ul` or :code:`div` mode.
 Note that the error partial has changed accordingly.

 Make sure styling still matches your needs as the HTML is slightly different now.

+**Backend localization**

+Some backend localization keys might have changed.
+Please check your overriding configuration.

 Upgrade from EXT:t3blog